-Full jet measurement in heavy-ion experiments has become possible very recently thanks to the insertion of an electromagnetic calorimeter (EMC) in the STAR experiment at RHIC [15, 16].
-STAR has demonstrated the feasibility of such measurement combining its charged particle momentum information from its Time Projection Chamber (TPC) and the neutral one from the EMC, publishing the first measurement of the inclusive jet spectrum for the process p+p (both polarized) \rightarrow jet + X at $\sqrt{s}=200$ GeV with a 0.2 pb $^{-1}$ integrated luminosity [15].
-The spectrum of pure power law shape is in agreement with NLO calculations (within the error bars).
+Until 2006 for p + p and 2008 for A + A collisions, it was not so clear that heavy-ion experiments would be able to perform full jet measurement.
+It has become possible thanks to the insertion of an electromagnetic calorimeter (EMC) in the STAR experiment at RHIC [14, 15].
+STAR has demonstrated the feasibility of such measurement combining its charged particle momentum information from its Time Projection Chamber (TPC) and the neutral one from the EMC, publishing the first measurement of the inclusive jet spectrum for the process p + p (both polarized) \rightarrow jet + X at $\sqrt{s} = 200$ GeV with a 0.2 pb-1 integrated luminosity [14].
+The spectrum of pure power law shape is somewhat in agreement with NLO calculations.